kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 ### Filipino Nationalist Movement (1872-1898)

-After 300 years under Spanish oppression, Filipinos slowly wake up to the fact that they can probably do the oppression of their fellow Filipinos just as well, maybe even better.
+After 300 years under Spanish yoke, Filipinos come to realize that they can probably do the oppression of their fellow Filipinos just as well as the Spanish, maybe even better.

 - <span class=year>1872</span> Hidebound and petty Spanish authorities execute the Filipino priests Gomburza (Gomez, Burgos, Zamora) for having a memorable portmanteau, which Filipino schoolchildren use as mnemonic for pop quizzes.